 This course is a study of freshwater ecology habitats emphasizing the interrelationships of various systems and man's stewardship of the earth's resources.
-Availability: On demand

 Credit Hours: 3 Prerequisite: ENG 102, BIO 101, and 102

 BIO 310 Embryology

 This course is a study of the processes of development in multicellular organisms with particular emphasis on the vertebrate animals.